the updAIt - 02.28.26

 Here's how I'd summarize where all of this is going.

-AI capability is becoming free.
+AI capability is becoming free for many (though it still has drawbacks like speed).
 The models that cost serious money six months ago are now open-source and running on laptops.
 That means having access to capable AI is no longer a competitive advantage by itself.
 Everyone will have it.

 What separates organizations going forward isn't whether they're using AI.
 It's how well they've set it up.
 Which models are they using for which jobs?
 Are they managing token costs intelligently?
 Are they building agents that actually work together, or just throwing expensive models at every problem?